salmanhiro/salmanhiro.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I studied the history of Milky Way using DESI Milky Way survey data and galactic dynamics simulations.
-I am also interested in the application of machine learning in astronomy, especially in the field of galactic archaeology.
-I am currently working on the implementation of uniform manifold approximation and projection (UMAP) for finding substructures in the Milky Way halo.
+Currently, I am looking forward to find new halo substructures in high latitude regions from the orbit of dwarf galaxies and globular clusters.
     design:
       columns: '1'
   - block: collection